RGafiyatullin/kyte/README.md

 Actually you do not often have to close your databases manually.
 They are linked and will close with the 'owning' process when it's being halted with the reason 'shutdown'.

+## How the values are stored

+The keys and values are encoded prior to be saved in the database.

+Any of the following codecs can be used for keys or values:

+*	*raw* raw binaries
+*	*etf* the erlang terms are converted to ETF (with erlang:term_to_binary/1)
+*	*sext* the erlang terms are converted to SEXT (with sext:encode/1)
+*	*rawz* raw binaries are zipped (with zlib:zip/1)
+*	*etfz* the terms are converted to ETF and zipped

 ## API

 <code>